FirebirdSQL/Butler/rfc/9/FBDP.rst

 A READY message indicates that the sender is available to transmit user data and is ready to send / receive a specified number of DATA_ messages.

 1. The |type-data| field must contain number of DATA_ messages that could be transmitted.
 Zero is an acceptable value to indicate that the sender wishes to continue transmission but is not ready to transmit any data at this time.
+2. This message SHALL NOT have any |data-frame|.

 NOOP
 """"